beastaugh/stylish/README.md

 Future considerations
 ---------------------

-*   Make the library into a Gem.
 *   The core classes and code generation DSL are only partially documented;
     this situation could be improved.
-*   Add support for HSL and HSLA colour values to the Color class.
 *   Add a native mapping construct to allow symbol lookup for alternate stylesheets.
 *   Change stylesheet generation to a two-step process where the tree structure